roboticslab-uc3m/teo-developer-manual/introduction.md

 ### Launching the simulator through the application manager

-It turns out to be much more practical to launch everything throuh the YARP application manager.
+It turns out to be much more practical to launch everything through the YARP application manager.
 Close the `teoSim` window, and instead launch the following from the terminal:

 ```bash